 - The feeling of something “stuck” in the eye

-Chronic dry eye can develop for various reasons, like aging, previous eye surgery, medications, or health problems.
-By determining what may be causing your discomfort, we can help address your symptoms and provide the relief you seek.
+Chronic dry eyes can develop for various reasons, like aging, previous eye surgery, medications or health problems.
+By determining what may be causing your discomfort, we can help address your symptoms and provide the relief you’ve been looking for.

 The 2 Types of Dry Eye

 There are 2 types of dry eye that can develop: evaporative dry eye and aqueous tear deficiency.
 Both can cause similar symptoms, but they occur for different reasons.

 Nevertheless, both versions of dry eye affect your tear film, a layer of tears that covers your eye and keeps it comfortable.
 The tear film is made of 3 distinct components (mucus, water and oil), but an imbalance of these ingredients can lead to dry eye symptoms.

 Before we can recommend a treatment, we first need to determine which type of dry eye you’re experiencing and how it may be developing.

 Evaporative Dry Eye

 Evaporative dry eye (EDE) is the most common version of dry eye.
 It’s characterized by the lack of oil content in your tear film, which can cause your tears to evaporate too quickly and lead to dry eye symptoms.

 The most common cause of EDE is meibomian gland dysfunction (MGD).
 MGD affects the glands in your eyelids responsible for producing the oil content in your tear film.
 If these glands become blocked, clogged, inflamed or damaged, you may develop a number of dry eye symptoms.